Guide to credit cards available for foreigners in Malaysia - how to apply?

 Looking for a CIMB® credit card¹ in Malaysia?
-CIMB has a broad selection of conventional and Islamic credit cards, including cash reward cards, travel reward cards, and cards which have extra benefits when you spend with partners such as Pentronas®.
+CIMB has a broad selection of conventional and Islamic credit cards, including cash reward cards, travel reward cards, and cards which have extra benefits when you spend with partners such as Petronas®.

 This guide looks at the key features and fees for 5 popular credit cards from CIMB, plus we’ve got a run through of how to apply for a CIMB credit card.
 As a comparison we’ll also introduce the Wise card - for a travel debit card you can use when overseas, with the mid-market exchange rate and low, transparent fees.